Michaelangel007/perl_crap_reference/README.md

 # Bugs

+There are _numerous_ things wrong with the C version.
 How many **noob mistakes** can you spot?

-There are _numerous_ things wrong with the C version:
+Here is the full list of everthing wrong:

+* [src/test3_annotated.c](src/test3_annotated.c)

+The 3 biggest problems are:

 * The bloody thing doens't even compile !
 * Has an off-by-one bug!

-Here is the full list of everthing wrong:

-* [src/test3_annotated.c](src/test3_annotated.c)
+* Not scalable

 # Apples to Oranges